Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Set the ports your Nextcloud runs on.
 (It is recomended that you use the defaults)
 3. Click Run or Start.

+## no-ip
+Use the DDNS (Dynamic DNS) service by noip.com.

+Run the TUI (`ncp-config`) or use the WebUI.
+1. Navigate to `no-ip` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change `USER` with your user name.
+4. Change `PASS` with your password.
+5. Change `DOMAIN` with your (sub)Domain Name.
+6. Change `TIME` with the interval time you want to update the DNS record.
+Default 30mins.
+7. Click Run or Start.

 ## samba
 Configure SMB/CIFS file server (for Mac/Linux/Windows)